langchain-ai/langgraph/docs/docs/concepts/memory.md

 **Do you want to write memories "in the hot path" or "in the background"**

 Memory can be updated either as part of your primary application logic (e.g. "in the hot path" of the application) or as a background task (as a separate function that generates memories based on the primary application's state).
-We document some tradeoffs for each approach in [how to update memory](#how-to-update-memory)
+We document some tradeoffs for each approach in [the writing memories section below](#writing-memories)

 **Do you want to manage memories as a single profile or as a list of events?**

 Managing memories as a single, continuously updated "profile" or "schema" is useful when there is well-scoped, specific information you want to remember about a user, organization, or other entity (including the agent itself).
 You can define the schema of the profile ahead of time, and then use an LLM to update this based on interactions.
 Querying the "memory" is easy since it's a simple GET operation on a JSON document.We explain this in more detail in [remember a profile](#manage-individual-profiles).
 This technique can provide higher precision (on known information use cases) at the expense of lower recall (since you have to anticipate and model your domain, and updates to the doc tend to delete or rewrite away old information at a greater frequency).

 Managing long-term memory as a collection of documents, on the other hand, lets you store an unbounded amount of information.
 This technique is useful when you want to repeatedly extract & remember items over a long time horizon but can be more complicated to query and manage over time.
 Similar to the "profile" memory, you still define schema(s) for each memory.
 Rather than overwriting a single document, you instead will insert new ones (and potentially update or re-contextualize existing ones in the process).
-We explain this approach in more detail in [remember a list](#manage-a-collection-of-memories)
+We explain this approach in more detail in ["managing a collection of memories"](#manage-a-collection-of-memories)

 **Do you want to present memories to your agent as updated instructions or as few-shot examples?**